fannyfraiture/Exercice-Cadavre-Exquis-FannyFraiture/README.md

 This little duck help the girl to review her code and solved problem. they begin to come bestfriend

 ![best friend](https://i.giphy.com/media/3orieM2yXrt2kK4B4Q/giphy.webp)

+### This is a really cool duck, and he will surely help you a lot.
+### I find that it's hard to make this duck talk, he's a little shy.
+### Remember, Dont lose the duck or you wont be getting any help !!!